JonRosewell/struct-auth/README.md

-# Structured Authoring – MS Word to OU Structured Content XML
+# Structured Authoring: MS Word to OU Structured Content XML

 MS Word to OU structured content conversion, designed to replace OU IT/LDS customisation for oXygen.
 Additional XSLT for 1) OU XML to HTML (for import into Word) and 2) Numbering OU XML documents.